Its agile financial services sector remains solid while the buoyant automotive sector forms the basis of the Eastern Cape’s manufacturing base.

 The area’s vast tracts of arable land form an attractive agroprocessing platform, both for growing and processing.
 Outdoors, conservation, game parks and adventure tourism is the core offering to Eastern Cape tourists.

-The province’s two industrial development zones (IDZs) in the port cities of Port Elizabeth and East London have lowered the cost of doing business in the province tilting the investment advantage towards the Eastern Cape.
+The province’s two special economic zones (SEZs) in the port cities of Port Elizabeth and East London have lowered the cost of doing business in the province tilting the investment advantage towards the Eastern Cape.

-The IDZs aim to realise industrial competitiveness and economic growth in the country.
+The SEZs aim to realise industrial competitiveness and economic growth in the country.

-The Eastern Cape IDZs are prime industrial parks in South Africa providing innovative solutions for various industries including automotive, agro-processing and aquaculture.
+The Eastern Cape SEZs are prime industrial parks in South Africa providing innovative solutions for various industries including automotive, agro-processing and aquaculture.

 Extensive infrastructure network